RazorBest/crypto-homework-guide/README.md

         cipher = byte_xor(plain, rnd) + SERVER_PUBLIC_BANNER + self.getIntegrity(plain)
         return cipher
 ```
+It is an encrypt function, that receives a plaintext and returns the ciphertext.
+In our case, the plaintext is a username.

 We'll say that our token is the cipher.
 As you can see, the token is made out of 3 parts:
   - the ecnrypted plaintext